 A Copy of Your Favorite Method Book

-I can’t tell you how many times I’ve either wanted to have a look at a students method book while lesson planning, needed a copy so I could make a video lesson for a student or simply need an extra copy when a student forgets their book.
+I can’t tell you how many times I’ve either wanted to have a look at a student’s method book while lesson planning, needed a copy so I could make a video lesson for a student, or simply needed an extra copy when a student forgot their book.
 Whatever method you use the most, keep one extra copy on hand at all times!

 Office Supply Must-Have

 Post-its are kind of a “must-have” in any teacher’s world.
 I couldn’t go without these 1/2″ x 1 3/4″ Post-its for marking assigned pages.
-I like the paper ones because I can also write on them if needed as opposed to the plastic-type tabs.
+I like the paper ones because I can also write on them if needed instead of plastic-type tabs.

 Erasable pens, markers, and colored pencils are God’s gift to teachers.
 I have four specific recommendations in this area.